ThinkInSound/Subsequence-Plus/README.md

 pip install aalink
 ```

 That's it.
-If aalink is installed POMSKI will connect to Link automatically when you call `play()`.
+If aalink is installed POMSKI will connect to Link automatically.
 You'll see the peer count in the Link pill in the Web UI.

 - Change tempo in Ableton → POMSKI follows
 - Call `composition.set_bpm(140)` → Ableton follows